sigustin/scala-D3-js-DSL/objectif A3.md

     - TODO: set text label for bigger text (pb detect that the text is too big)
     - TODO: add percentage scale mode
     - TODO: adaptative scall for the numeric mode
-    - TODO: add interaction when the mouse is over something
+    - DONE: add interaction when the mouse is over something
     - TODO: add support to get data from an URL

 - MIGRATION